Ubudu/Android-SDK/README.md

-For information on pricing, features, examples and our fantastic i-beacon compatible beacons please check our web-site [http://www.ubudu.com](http://www.ubudu.com).
-It is totally free to develop with Ubudu SDKs and we only charge usage.
+For information on pricing, features, examples and our fantastic iBeacon compatible beacons please check our web-site [http://www.ubudu.com](http://www.ubudu.com).
+It is totally free to develop with Ubudu SDKs and we only charge usage... above a certain threshold.

 ### System and hardware requirements